 Chopped cilantro can be stirred in with sour cream and then used to top chili, soups, and stews.
 For a healthier alternative, you can also stir it in with low-fat plain yogurt and use it the same way.

 2. Rev up your rice.

 You can chop cilantro and toss it into your rice dishes for some extra pep!
-Or, just sprinkle some on top before serving.
+Or sprinkle some on top before serving.
 Mix chopped cilantro with lime to create a refreshing dressing for your rice dishes as well.

 3. Give salad dressing a kick.

 Add chopped cilantro to your salad dressings for an extra little kick.
 It pairs especially well with vinaigrettes and citrus-flavored dressings.
 Add the cilantro and allow the dressing to sit in a refrigerator for about an hour before use.

 4. Create a quick coleslaw.

-Mix vegetables, a little oil, salt, and pepper along with fresh chopped cilantro to create a unique and refreshing coleslaw.
-This is the perfect recipe when you need a quick and inexpensive side dish!
+Mix vegetables, a little oil, salt, and pepper, along with fresh chopped cilantro to create a unique and refreshing coleslaw.
+This is the perfect recipe for a quick and inexpensive side dish!

 5. Add flavor to your stir-fry.

 Throw a little bit of chopped cilantro into your next stir-fry to give it an added kick of flavor.
 Add it towards the end of cooking to give your stir-fry a very fresh flavor.

 6. Give your bagels a boost.

 Cilantro mixed with cream cheese is a perfect addition to a bagel.
 Serve it at your next brunch for some rave reviews.

 7. Spice up pasta salads.

 A sprinkling of chopped cilantro goes a long way.
 Add it to your pasta salads, rice salads, or fresh green salads for some truly unique flavor you won’t be able to get enough of.

 8. Flavor your oils.

-Place cilantro stems in oil bottles and let them sit in order to infuse the oil with that great cilantro flavor.
+Place cilantro stems in oil bottles and let them sit to infuse the oil with that great cilantro flavor.
 Use the oil on your meat dishes, pasta dishes, or salads for extra flavor.

 9. Create a cool chutney.